jufegare000/clea-architecture-utils/README.md

 # **How to run applications?**
 1. SpringBoot Application:
 	1. Be aware of the application.properties is set with the port environment variable in the path: `/infrastructure/src/main/resources/application.properties` and set your preferable port, example `server.port=8080`
-	2. Run application using the
+	2. Run application using the following commands:
+		1. ` ./gradlew clean build`
+		2. `` java -jar infrastructure/build/libs/infrastructure.jar

+	3. Test the rest controller: The following path `scripts/requests/check-service.sh` contains a shell script with a CURL that can be used for test the application once it is deployed:

+`